-New study reveals scale of problem gambling among homeless populationApril 3rd, 2014 in Psychology & Psychiatry /
+New study reveals scale of problem gambling among homeless populationApril 3, 2014 in Medicine & Health / Psychology & Psychiatry

 Homeless people are ten times more likely to be problem gamblers than the UK population as a whole, researchers at Cambridge have found.

 The study – one of the largest surveys of gambling and homelessness ever undertaken in the UK – provides new insight into a rarely studied problem and suggests homeless services should offer clients more support to identify and tackle problem gambling.

 Although homelessness and problem gambling are two public health concerns, they are rarely considered together.
 This new study – published in the Journal of Gambling Studies – interviewed 450 people at homeless hostels and shelters in the London Borough of Westminster.

 According to lead author Steve Sharman from the Department of Psychology: "Many issues face the homeless population, including drug and alcohol use.
 In terms of addiction research, most focus has been on drugs, alcohol and smoking, but the gambling field is relatively small in comparison.
 And while it is possible to spot physiological indicators of drug and alcohol addiction, problem gambling is much harder to identify."